Titans use late turnovers to pull off 34-31 OT win at Indy | NFL | Journal Gazette

 MICHAEL MAROT | Associated Press

-INDIANAPOLIS – Randy Bullock made a 44-yard field goal with 4:03 left in overtime Sunday to cap a wild game, giving the Tennessee Titans a wild 34-31 victory and control of the AFC South.
+“I was actually on the sideline preparing my speech if the game would have gone the other way," he said.
+“We’re resilient.
+We’re going to keep swinging, and I was able to make a play at the end and I’m just happy we won the game."

-The teams combined for two touchdowns in the final 86 seconds of regulation to set up overtime and Colts quarterback Carson Wentz threw two interceptions in the final 7 1/2 minutes after throwing only one all season.
+Byard thought he blew it when he was called for a 42-yard penalty that allowed the Colts to tie the score with 22 seconds left in regulation.
+Turns out, everyone forgot just a few minutes later when he came up with a game-turning interception that may prove to be the biggest play all season for the Titans (6-2).

-Tennessee (6-2) has won four straight overall to take a three-game lead in the division and also has the third season sweep of the Colts in franchise history.
+Tennessee has won four straight overall, three straight in the series and now has a commanding lead over the Colts (3-5) in the AFC South courtesy of the third season sweep in this series in franchise history for Tennessee.

-Indianapolis (3-5) has lost three straight in the series — this one coming in improbable fashion.
+Those two plays typified a day when the teams combined for five turnovers, a plethora of hard hits and wild swings, two touchdowns in the final 86 seconds of regulation, and 20 penalties.

-After the Colts forced a punt with less than two minutes left in regulation and taking over on their 8-yard line, Wentz was in danger of being sacked for a safety.
-He made an ill-advised, left-handed forward flick that rookie Elijah Molden snatched out of the air and scored on a 2-yard return to break a 24-24 tie.
-It was Tennessee's first interception return for a score in 38 games.
+“They need to blow the whistle.
+It’s a player safety issue.
+Jeff (Simmons) is coached and has been taught to run to the football until the whistle, and there were far too many guys on that tackle not to blow the whistle sooner," coach Mike Vrabel said, referring to one defensive penalty before turning his attention to a replay challenge.
+“I think it’s mind boggling I have to challenge a catch that A.J.
+Brown makes in the middle of the field.
+There’s seven officials and there’s a replay official and I have to pull the flag out and throw it at that point in time?"

 INJURY REPORT

-Titans: Receiver Julio Jones (hamstring), linebacker Rashaan Evans (ankle) and backup left tackle Kendall Lamm (ankle) all sat out.
-So did senior defensive assistant coach Jim Schwartz, who was in the league's COVID-19 protocols.
-Right guard Nate Davis and S Dane Cruikshank were evaluated for concussions during the game.
+Titans: Receiver Julio Jones (hamstring) sat out along with linebacker Rashaan Evans (ankle) senior defensive assistant coach Jim Schwartz (COVID-19 protocols).
+Right guard Nate Davis and S Dane Cruikshank were evaluated for concussions during the game and Tannehill missed the final play of regulation but returned.

-Colts: Right tackle Braden Smith (thumb and foot) and receiver T.Y.
-Hilton (quadriceps) both returned to the lineup, but Hilton left in the fourth quarter after hitting his head hard on the ground.
-He was diagnosed with a concussion.
-Defensive tackle Tyquan Lewis was carted off the field with a right knee injury late in the first half.
-He was hurt on an interception return that he fumbled away.
-Indy also lost safety Khari Willis (calf) during the game.
+Colts: Receiver T.Y.
+Hilton (quadriceps) returned to the lineup but left in the fourth quarter after hitting his head hard on the ground and being diagnosed with a concussion.
+Lewis was carted off the field late in the first half and safety Khari Willis (calf) did not finish the game.

 UP NEXT